mhoogveld/check_cisco_ip_sla/README.md

 Use the --perf parameter to make the script output performance data.

-For all SLA types the Round Trip Time of the latest operation is returned:
+For echo SLA types the Round Trip Time of the latest operation is returned:
 * 'rtt': The RTT of the latest operation

-or when checking multiple SLA entries at once:
-* 'rtt_<entry-tag>': The RTT of the latest operation for each entry (e.g. 'rtt_10')
+For http-SLA's the following additional values are returned:
+* 'DNS rtt': The time spent to perform DNS query within the HTTP operation.
+             If an IP Address is specified in the URL, then DNS rtt is 0.
+* 'TCP connect rtt': The time spent to connect to the HTTP server
+* 'Transaction rtt': The time spent to download the object specified by the URL

 For jitter-SLA's the following additional values are returned:
+* 'rtt': The RTT of the latest operation
 * 'RTT avg': The average, min and max of the successfully measured RTT's (example 'RTT avg'=12.2ms;9;24)
 * 'RTT variance': The variance of measured RTT's (example: 'RTT variance'=571.4)
 * 'RTT std dev': The standard deviation of measured RTT's (example: 'RTT std dev'=23.9)